DmxLarchey/The-Braga-Method/theories/dfs_xleroy/README.md

 Par contre on s'arrête à eff, pas de flatten (sauf trafiquage de peu d'intérêt a priori).]: #

+Similarly, `dfs_xl` can be transformed into a tail-recursive program along similar lines.
+However, compacting the list `l` and the stack `s` does not seem to make sense, not to speak about flattening the result.

 ```ocaml
 let dfs_xl_inld x =
   let rec dfs x a =